isabella232/azure-functions-course/responses/00-prerequisite.md

-## Prerequisite: Fundamentals of JavaScript
+## Prerequisite: Fundamentals of JavaScript(This should be done already!
+Read the bottom of the doc to continue)

 Welcome to **Bit Camp**, where students get hands-on experience with software engineering.
 Before the program starts, please find some time to complete the following assignment: learn/review JavaScript fundamentals that will later be used in the program.
 To complete this assignment, you will be creating a digital clock using JavaScript to demonstrate your skills!
 If you need any help, refer to these resources: